Princeton, Texas: Government

-City is governed by City Council.
+The city is governed by City Council.
 The city also has Community Development Corporation and Economic Development Corporation.

 History of Government

 Historically, Princeton was a Type A General Law city, but its council members have tried to get a Home Rule form of government passed four times: in November 2007, May 2008, November 2008, and May 2014.
 Princeton voters rejected Home Rule each time: 149 to 117 in November 2007, 239 to 165 in May 2008, 979 to 449 in November 2008, and 260 to 151 in May 2014.
 Home Rule cities can tax property at a higher rate than General Law cities, because the tax rate ceiling of Home Rule cities is $2.50 per $100 valuation, while the tax rate ceiling of General Law cities is $1.50 per $100 valuation.
 Home Rule cities can assess additional property taxes, while a General Law city has "no inherent power to tax."
 Besides additional property taxes, Home Rule cities are allowed to tax almost anything specified in its charter, while General Law cities cannot, because they have no charter.

-In Jan.
-2015, a year long transparency study of 113 area cities, counties, and school districts was completed by The Dallas Morning News.
+In January 2015, a year long transparency study of 113 area cities, counties, and school districts was completed by The Dallas Morning News.
 Seven reporters sent out and tracked 565 open record requests for public information from 113 entities.
 They asked for public information that was clearly allowed by law.
 They also tested government websites to see if they were user-friendly for citizen inspection.
 Grades ranged from A to F. Princeton was among only three cities which earned an F. By contrast, twenty-four neighboring cities earned an A. If a government did poorly on this survey, it is a cause for citizen concern, because responding to open records requests is a basic function of government.
 Cities were graded according to their responses.
 The City of "Princeton was among the worst in the Transparency 2015 ratings.
 It ranked as bad in request best practices, bad in request compliance, good in web customer service and excellent in online meeting notice."